flex-development/JIME-P001/docs/CONTRIBUTING.md

 ### Submit for Review

 - Use [**this template**](./pull_request_template.md)
-- Label your pull request as `pull request` and `needs review`
+- Label your pull request appropriately
-- Prefix your pull request title with `PR -`
+- Prefix your pull request title with `[PR]`
 - Assign the task to yourself and the appropriate reviewer